alexyuly/ViewScript-Runtime/README.md

 A plugin is an interface from your app to an external system.

-Technically, a function has the combined capability of a component and a concept.
+Technically, a plugin has the combined capability of a component and a concept.
 It is a general-purpose singleton object.
 While undesirable in applications, this tight coupling of encapsulated and exposed functionality is useful in situations where the underlying separation of concerns is unclear or unimportant.

 ```
 Use [plugin]